swt30/waterworlds-paper/waterworlds.md

 year: 2015
 date: December 2015
 abstract: |
-    Observational advancements are leading to increasingly precise measurements of masses and radii of super-Earths.
+    Observational advancements are leading to increasingly precise measurements of super-Earth masses and radii.
-    Such measurements are used to constrain interior compositions of super-Earths using internal structure models.
+    Such measurements are used in internal structure models to constrain interior compositions of super-Earths.
     It is now critically important to quantify the effect of various model assumptions on the predicted radii.
     In particular, models often neglect thermal effects, justifying this choice by noting that the thermal expansion of a solid Earth-like planet is small.
     However, the thermal effects for water-rich interiors can be significant.
-    In the present work, we systematically explore the extent to which thermal effects can influence the radii of water-rich super-Earths over a wide range of masses, surface temperatures, surface pressures, and water mass fractions.
+    We systematically explored the extent to which thermal effects can influence the radii of water-rich super-Earths over a wide range of masses, surface temperatures, surface pressures, and water mass fractions.
-    We developed temperature-dependent models of water-rich super-Earths including a comprehensive temperature-dependent water equation of state.
+    We developed temperature-dependent models of water-rich super-Earths that include a comprehensive temperature-dependent water equation of state.
-    We find that thermal effects induce significant changes in the radii of water-rich super-Earths.
+    We found that thermal effects induce significant changes in the radii of water-rich super-Earths.
-    For example, for super-Earths with 10% water by mass, the radius increased by up to 0.5 R$_⊕$ when the surface temperature is increased from 300--1000 K, assuming a surface pressure of 100 bar and an adiabatic temperature gradient in the water layer.
+    For example, for super-Earths with 10% water by mass, the radius increases by up to 0.5 R$_⊕$ when the surface temperature is increased from 300--1000 K, assuming a surface pressure of 100 bar and an adiabatic temperature gradient in the water layer.
     The effect is even larger for lower surface pressures and/or higher surface temperatures.
     Changing the water fraction makes only a marginal difference to this effect.
     These effects are significant considering that radii for several super-Earths have been measured at precisions better than 0.1 R$_⊕$.
-    It is therefore important to ensure that thermal effects of water are taken into account in internal structure models when interpreting super-Earth radii.
+    It is therefore important to ensure that thermal effects of water are taken into account when interpreting super-Earth radii using internal structure models.

 # Reference metadata